adobe/xamarin-acpanalytics/README.md

 ##### Running Tests

-iOS and Android unit tests are included within the ACPCore binding solution.
+iOS and Android unit tests are included within the ACPAnalytics binding solution.
 Currently they must be built from within Visual Studio then manually triggered from the unit test app that is deployed to an iOS or Android device.

 ## Sample App